demisto/content/Packs/Core/Playbooks/playbook-Ransomware_Response_README.md

 3.Hunts for the ransomware alert indicators from the alert table, searches for endpoints that have been seen with them, and allows containing the identified endpoints.

 Next, an advanced analysis playbook, which is currently done mostly manually, will be executed.
 This sub-playbook, **Ransomware Advanced Analysis** allows the analyst to upload the ransomware note and for the ransomware identification.
-Using the **ID-Ransomware** service, the analyst will be able to get the ransomware type and the decryptor if available.
+Using the **ID-Ransomware** service, the analyst will be able to get the ransomware type and the decryptor, if available.

 When the playbook executes, it checks for additional activity using the Endpoint Investigation Plan playbook, and another phase, which includes the Containment Plan sub-playbook, is executed.